 - At least one finalist for each position identified as BIPOC.

 - IYF has consistently been posting job vacancies on HBCU job portals and with specific job boards as relevant to the job opportunities.
 For example, we have not only posted our finance and accounting positions on HBCU job portals, but additionally on portals such as the National Association of Black Accountants (NABA).

-- We changed racially-biased requirements for some positions to remove hiring barriers that systematically exclude BIPOC talent.
+- We changed racially-biased requirements for some positions to remove hiring barriers (such as international development experience) that systematically exclude BIPOC talent.
 Moving forward, we will analyze similar requirements for all positions.

 - As of August, all new job postings are shared with multiple, diverse posting locations and are managed by IYF’s HR department.
 This means IYF can tap into a broader talent pool to bring rich perspectives and experiences into the organization.